 Skip to content

-When it comes to the topic of vegan dogs, there's a consistent, misinformed carnivore vs. omnivore sparring.
+When it comes to the topic of plant-based diets for dogs there's a consistent, misinformed carnivore vs. omnivore sparring.

-After years of heated debates, you can find dozens of articles and interviews questioning if a dog can (or should) be vegetarian, vegan or plant-based.
+After years of heated debates, you can find dozens of articles and interviews questioning if a dog can (or should) eat a vegetarian or plant-based diet.
 Aside from a small few, they are all pretty much the same.
-No conclusion, really, just an ongoing “Let’s wait and see” debate, and frankly we're weary of having to address this over and over.
+No conclusion, really, just an ongoing 'Let’s wait and see' debate, and frankly, although we truly appreciate science-based and healthy debates, we're getting weary of having to address this over and over.
 It is deflection pure and simple.
 Unfortunately, our belief systems tend to over-rule evidence or facts.
 That profound topic is for another blog, but in the meantime, we appreciate if you would be neutral and open to this exciting topic about our dog's diet evolution while becoming our best friend.

-In 2013, the respected and much-awarded research magazine, nature, published a groundbreaking study that found that dogs possess genes for digesting starches, which set them apart from their carnivore cousins - wolves.
+In 2013 (over 10 years ago) the respected and much-awarded research magazine, nature, published a groundbreaking study that found dogs possess genes for digesting starches, which set them apart from their carnivore cousins - wolves.

 In the nature magazine article, researcher, Kerstin Lindblad-Toh suggests - as humans have also evolved to be able to easily digest starches, it possibly was the rise of farming, (beginning around 10,000 years ago in the Middle East), that led to the adaptations in both humans and dogs.
 “This is a striking sign of parallel evolution,” she says.
 “It really shows how dogs and humans have evolved together to be able to eat starch.”
 It is the ability to digest and process starches that make a plant-based diet feasible in dogs.

 Want to know more?
-Research and Reasons: Plant-Based Foods for Dogs
+Research: Plant-Based Foods for Dogs

 My intention as an entrepreneur and founder of Virchew is to ask new questions to find new, maybe even bold, solutions - along with the support of our veterinary partners.
 I feel without a doubt, due to new demands from discerning paw parents questioning sustainability and ingredient transparency - along with a rapidly growing interest in plant-based options - it’s time to write a NEW story about our dog’s diet.
 Here’s a good start.